 AD has a shared services arrangement with BDA in regards to certain shore-based costs in the Republic of Congo.
-Fees for shared, shore-based costs billed between BDA and AD were \$0.4 million and \$0.6 million for the years ended December 31, 2016 and 2015, respectively.
+Fees for shared, shore-based costs billed between BDA and AD were \$0.3 million billed to BDA and \$0.4 million billed from BDA for the years ended December 31, 2017 and 2016, respectively.